shes73/CrystalShift/README.md

 > C:\cif_editor\18336861_full.cif
 ```

-In the negative scenario when you already have full unit cell of molecules you will see warning:
+In the negative case scenario, when you already have a complete unit cell of molecules, you will see a warning:

 ```bash
 Warning: duplicate coordinates found!